bbrister/SIFT3D/README.md

 ## Contents

 This code creates the following executables:
-- kpSift3D - Extract keypoints and descriptors form a single image.
+- kpSift3D - Extract keypoints and descriptors from a single image.
 - regSift3D - Extract matches and a geometric transformation from two images.

 and the following libraries: